rvicedomini/rvicedomini.github.io/index.md

 I studied Computer Science at the University of Udine (Italy) and earned a PhD in 2016.
 Under the supervision of [Alberto Policriti](http://users.dimi.uniud.it/~alberto.policriti/), I worked on methods for *de novo* genome assembly and approximate sequence alignment.

-During my PhD studies, I also contributed to the *Spruce Genome Project* for the assembly of the first draft sequence of the 20-Gbp *Picea abies* genome.
+During my PhD, I also contributed to the *Spruce Genome Project* for the assembly of the first draft sequence of the 20-Gbp *Picea abies* genome.
 I adapted the assembly reconciliation tool I was developing in order to cope with the huge amount of data produced and to improve assembly's quality.

 After the PhD, I started a postdoc at Sorbonne Université (Paris, France).
 I worked on methods for protein domain annotation and functional characterization